Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

-actually have seen people working so that the project won't be weakened, such as `tamboru` elaborating new artworks and even a new contributor, Vitor Almeida (`vit0rr`) offering to help in the website --- by the way, the current website was entirely made by him, so if we don't look like stuck in 1999 anymore, all kudos for him --- so the only thing that I can't, under any circumstances, affirm is that the project "almost died because anyone was giving it attention".
+actually have seen people working so that the project won't be weakened, such as `tamboru` elaborating new artworks and even a new contributor, Vitor Almeida (`vit0rr`) offering to help in the website --- by the way, the current website was entirely made by him, so if we don't look like stuck in 1999 anymore, all kudos to him --- so the only thing that I can't, under any circumstances, affirm is that the project "almost died because anyone was giving it attention".